jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Features/Border-Gateway-Features.md

 Before the Border Gateway supports the VPC Attachment function, once the Border Gateway is created, all VPCs in the same region will be connected automatically;

-As the VPC Attachment function of the Border Gateway is released, newly created Border Gateways will not connect to any VPC by default, so users are required to create "VPC Attachments" to interconnect specified VPC with Border Gateways; for Border Gateways already created, routes, which have already connected to VPC, in the Border Gateway route table is still valid and available and can be modified and deleted, but no other routes to VPC can be created unless VPC Attachment connected to VPC is created.
+As the VPC attachment function of the border gateway is released, newly created border gateways won’t connect to any VPC under the same region by default, so users need to create "VPC Attachments" to interconnect specified VPC with border gateways.
+For border gateways already created, routes that have already connected to VPC in the border gateway route table are still valid and available and can be modified and deleted.
+But the next hop cannot be directly created as VPC route.
+Customers shall first create a VPC attachment interconnected to this VPC and designate the next hop as VPC attachment route.

 2) Adjustment to routing method